neutralinojs/neutralinojs.github.io/docs/configuration/neutralino.config.json.md

 ### `enableServer: boolean`
 Enables or disables the background server (Disables static file servering feature and native API messaging).
-If you load a remote URL to the webview, you can set this option to `true`.
+If you load a remote URL to the webview, you can set this option to `false`.
+Make sure to set this option to `true` if you load resources from local sources.
+The default value is `false`.

 ### `enableNativeAPI: boolean`
 Enables or disables the native API.
-If you want use any native API functions, you can set this option to `true`.
+If you want to use any native API functions, you can set this option to `true`.
+The default value is `false`.

 ### `tokenSecurity: string`
 Neutralinojs uses a client-server communication pattern with a local WebSocket to handle native calls.
 This